salut1618/QuickHerokuDeployer/README.md

 # QuickHerokuDeployer
 A script which allows for quick automatic deployment of big projects by avoiding reinstallation of build packs and packages and simply just updating the changed files

+# Note
+This is a temporal solution. it is not intended to be permanent as heroku forces web dynos to sleep minimum 6 hours a day.
+Simply detach the script when done

 # Installation
 1) Paste either python(make sure to include flask and requests in requirements.txt) or nodejs file onto the main directory of the big project